suryateja010/openshift-may-2024/Day5/README.md

 - Scaling is easier on demand
 - high availability (HA)

-## KNative and Red Hat Serverless Architecture
+## Knative and Red Hat Serverless

+- Red Hat Serverless is based on Knative project
+- Knative provides a serverless application layer on top of OpenShift/Kubernetes
+- Knative consists of 3 building blocks
+  1. Build
+  2. Eventing
+  3. Serving